Bluetongue disease: Livestock management and insect control

+Some available key measures include vector control, such as the use of insecticides, insect-proof nets, and improved housing to reduce exposure to biting midges.
+Additionally, the removal of infected animals helps prevent further transmission by reducing the number of viremic hosts, while movement restrictions—including quarantines and health certifications—prevent the introduction of the virus to uninfected regions.

 Vaccines

+Vaccination still represents an effective strategy for protecting ruminants against bluetongue, but this is only possible with a vaccine that is effective against the relevant serotype.
+The most prevalent vaccines are live attenuated vaccines and killed or inactivated vaccines.
+Other potential vaccines include subunit vaccines, virus-like particles, DNA vaccines, disabled infectious single-animal vaccines, and disabled infectious single-cycle vaccines.

 Protection by live attenuated vaccines (LAVs) are serotype specific.
 Multiserotype LAV cocktails can induce neutralizing antibodies against unincluded serotypes, and subsequent vaccinations with three different pentavalent LAV cocktails induce broad protection.
-These pentavalent cocktails contain 15 different serotypes in total: serotypes 1 through 14, as well as 19.
+These pentavalent cocktails contain 15 different serotypes in total: serotypes 1 through 14 and 19.

 Immunization with any of the available vaccines, though, precludes later serological monitoring of affected cattle populations, a problem that could be resolved using next-generation subunit vaccines.

-In January 2015, Indian researchers launched a vaccine named Raksha Blu that is designed to protect livestock against five strains of the bluetongue virus prevalent in the country.
+In January 2015, the vaccine Raksha Blu was launched in India.
+It is designed to protect livestock against five strains of the bluetongue virus.

+The vaccine Syvazul BTV was authorized for veterinary use in the European Union in January 2019.